 Quiet backcountry trails within Nantahala National Forest

-Forest routes leading to overlooks, creeks, and ridgelines
+Forest routes leading to creeks, overlooks, and ridgelines

 Moderate Day Hikes

 More experienced hikers will find a variety of moderate trails within driving distance of Robbinsville.
+These hikes typically feature:

 Mountain views and overlooks

-Longer trail distances
+Longer distances

 A mix of forest, ridge, and water features

-Summer: shaded forest trails and higher elevation hikes
+Summer: shaded forest trails and higher-elevation hikes

 Fall: colorful foliage and crisp mountain air